Brie Bella: All Elite Wrestling (2023–2024)

+Second return to WWE (2026–present)

+At the 2026 Royal Rumble on January 31, 2026, Brie made her return to WWE, entering the Women's Royal Rumble match at #29, but was eliminated by Lash Legend.
+At WrestleMania 42 on April 18, Brie teamed with a returning Paige, who filled in for an injured Nikki, to win the WWE Women’s Tag Team Championship for the first time.
+At Saturday Night’s Main Event XLIV on May 23, Brie and Paige retained the titles against The Irresistible Forces (Legend and Nia Jax).
+On July 18, 2026, on Saturday Night's Main Event XLV, Bella and Paige lost the WWE Women's Tag Team Championship to Fatal Influence, ending their reign at 91 days.
+At Summerslam, the Bellas and Paige lost to Fatal Influence, after which the Bellas turned on Paige and turned heel for the first time since 2018.
+Brie also suffered a shoulder injury during the match, to which she later revealed on her Instagram that she had broken her scapula.
+This marked the first time in her career Brie has been injured.

 Other media

 Prior to working with WWE, the twins appeared on Meet My Folks.
 Both twins also appeared in the music video for "Right Side of the Bed" by the band Atreyu.
 They also appeared in the music video for "Na Na" by Trey Songz in 2014.
 The twins made a guest appearance on the MTV series Ridiculousness in October 2012.

 The twins guest starred on the television series Psych, in the 2014 episode "A Nightmare on State Street".
 Nikki and Brie were a part of the main cast for the reality television show Total Divas, which began airing in July 2013, and they also starred in their own spinoff entitled Total Bellas, which premiered on E! on October 5, 2016.
 Nikki and Brie co-starred in the 2014 independent film Confessions of a Womanizer, and provided voices for the 2015 movie The Flintstones & WWE: Stone Age SmackDown!.
 Both twins appeared on the WWE YouTube show The JBL & Cole Show.
 Nikki appeared at the Miss USA 2013 pageant as one of the celebrity judges.
 They appeared at the 2014 MTV Europe Music Awards, where they presented the award for Best Female.
 The twins were both nominated for Choice Female Athlete at the 2015 Teen Choice Awards.
 Brie appeared alongside Paige, Natalya and the Chrisley family on the 88th Academy Awards edition of E!
 Countdown to the Red Carpet in February 2016.
 In 2016, Brie and Nikki were voted as Choice Female Athletes for the 2016 Teen Choice Awards.

 On November 21, 2016, Brie and Nikki unveiled their new YouTube channel, "The Bella Twins".
 The sisters' channel features daily fashion, beauty, travel, fitness, relationship, and health videos, along with daily video blogs, created by the twins themselves.
 The channel surpassed 3.5 million subscribers before its closure in 2023 following their departure from WWE.